OWASP/www-project-ai-security-and-privacy-guide/index.md

 This page is the current outcome of this project.
 The goal of the project is to collect and present the state of the art on these topics through community collaboration.
 First in the form of this page, and later probably in other document forms.
 Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.

 # How to deal with AI security
-1. Keep on doing everything you are already doing for cybersecurity
+1. Keep on doing everything you are already doing for cybersecurity, and if you're not doing anything: please start
 2. Incorporate AI developers, data scientists, and AI-related applications and infrastructure into your security programs: training, requirements, static analysis, code review, pentesting, etc.
 3. Also go beyond security by applying good software engineering practices to your AI activities, such as versioning, documentation, unit testing, integration testing, performance testing, and code quality.
 See the [ISO/IEC 5338](https://www.iso.org/standard/81118.html) standard for guidelines.
 This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.
 4. Make sure that everybody involved is aware of ‘special’ AI security risks, including: